CD3/libUncertainty/README.md

 It was written with [Boost.Units](https://www.boost.org/doc/libs/1_78_0/doc/html/boost_units.html) in mind, so it supports uncertain quantities with units.

+It is not sophisticated as libraries like [UQtk](https://github.com/sandialabs/UQTk) or as clean to use as libraries like [uncertainties-cpp](https://www.giacomopetrillo.com/software/uncertainties-cpp/doc/html/), but it is small, simple, and easy to integrate.

 ## Features

 - Simple: the `uncertain<...>` class template is a thin wrapper around `std::pair<...>`.